Academics

 • After August 1 –

-• Begin working on school portions of the Common Application
+• Continue and complete working on school portions of the Common Application.

 Parents/Caregivers:

-• You will receive access to your student’s Naviance account
+• You will receive access to your student’s CIALFO account.

-• Set aside time to visit colleges with your child throughout the year and encourage them to do the scheduling of visits
+• Set aside time to visit colleges with your student throughout the year and encourage them to do the scheduling of visits.

-• Schedule family meeting with College Counselor after second Junior Parent College Workshop
+• Schedule a family meeting with College Counselor during the second semester.

 • Discuss, agree to, and understand when your student is taking the SATs and ACTs.
 We recommend students take each test at least once prior to the end of the junior year.
 Registration is generally required at least one month prior to the testing date.

-• Attend Wilmington Case Studies Night and College Fair, especially if you were not able to attend the previous year
+• Attend DAIS Wilmington Case Studies Night and DAIS College Fair in May, especially if you were not able to attend the previous year.
+Other college fair opportunities are the PACAC Fair at Villanova in May and the NACAC Fair at the Philadelphia Convention Center in October (this will be the largest).

-• Recommend your child be productive over the summer
+• Recommend your student be productive over the summer (see student section for options).

 College Counseling:

-• Make summer enrichment program information available on Naviance
+• Make summer enrichment program information available through a GoogleDoc.

-• Identify schools on a student’s list as likely, target, and reach to permit students to understand if their list is balanced
+• During the summer, identify schools on a student’s list as likely, target, and reach to permit students to understand if their list is balanced.

 • Senior Year